19hours/sg-statutes/Acts/Legal Profession Act.md

 [40/96; 19/2008]

+(2) The First Schedule shall apply, with such modifications as may be prescribed under subsection (3), to —

+(a) a foreign lawyer registered by the Attorney-General under section 130I, in respect of the foreign lawyer’s practice of Singapore law; and

-(2) The First Schedule shall apply, with such modifications as may be prescribed under subsection (3), to a solicitor registered by the Attorney-General under section 130N, in respect of the solicitor’s practice of Singapore law in a Joint Law Venture or its constituent foreign law practice, a Qualifying Foreign Law Practice or a licensed foreign law practice.
+(b) a solicitor registered by the Attorney-General under section 130N, in respect of the solicitor’s practice of Singapore law in a Joint Law Venture or its constituent foreign law practice, a Qualifying Foreign Law Practice or a licensed foreign law practice.

-[19/2008]

 (3) The Minister may, after consulting the Attorney-General, make rules to prescribe the modifications to be made to the First Schedule for the purposes of subsection (2).